Salvo270/RL_Project_Snake/README.md

 **Motivation**

 The PPO agent was introduced to address the key limitations observed in value-based methods, particularly under partial observability.
 The Dueling DDQN showed low performance and instability, mainly due to its limited memory capacity and difficulty in learning robust policies from incomplete state information.

-**Approach**

 To overcome these limitations, a different reinforcement learning paradigm was adopted.
 Specifically, a **policy-gradient method**, Proximal Policy Optimization (PPO), was implemented.

 Unlike value-based methods, PPO directly learns the policy function, optimizing the probability of selecting actions that maximize the expected cumulative reward.
-Its clipped objective function improves training stability and prevents destructive policy updates.
+Moreover, Its clipped objective function improves training stability and prevents destructive policy updates.

 **Goal**